sasankchava/dtp-group/_pages/workguidelines.md

 ## Postdoc responsibilities:

-* Identify and develop research programs with ready access to the advice and assistance of the PI.
+* Identify and develop research programs (with support and assistance of the PI).
 * Attend and present at group meetings and journal clubs.
 * Define their career goals and work towards them.
 * Pursue projects and collaborations that further their own career goals.
 * Provide scientific and technical leadership within the group.